algosup/2024-2025-project-1-fpga-team-2/documents/functional/functional_specifications.md

 **What platforms will the game support?**

-- <b>FPGA</b>s with at least a micro-usb power supply and a VGA cable
+- <b>FPGA</b>s with at least a micro-usb power supply and a VGA cable.

 <br>
 <br>